mtrinder/Xamarin.Plugins/Version/Xamarin.Plugins.md

 | **Hardware Level** ||||
 | GPS | Network | Battery | Vibrate

 The aim of a Plugin is to expose one such feature using an object singleton, accessed through an Interface that abstracts the platform specific implementation on all platforms.
-This approach in synonymous with using Inversion of Control ([IoC]()) and the [Service Locator]() pattern to invoke platform specific code from within a shared project or a Portable Class Library ([PCL]()).
+This approach in synonymous with using Inversion of Control ([IoC](http://en.wikipedia.org/wiki/Inversion_of_control)) and the [Service Locator]() pattern to invoke platform specific code from within a shared project or a Portable Class Library ([PCL](http://blogs.msdn.com/b/dotnet/archive/2013/10/14/portable-class-library-pcl-now-available-on-all-platforms.aspx)).

 ##Plugins Aren't Components

 > But they can be by following the Component creation and publishing [guidelines](http://en.wikipedia.org/wiki/Service_locator_pattern).

+A Xamarin Component gives a developer the opportunity to disrtibute cross-platform libraries together in one neat package.
+When you install the Component within your mobile project the correct implementation is installed.

 Components typically differ from Plugins in two main ways,